hathibelagal-dev/instantpolyglot/docs/eng/Neo-Aramaic.md

 The basic word order in NENA languages is typically SVO (Subject-Verb-Object):

 **Dawid xzele kalba.**
-"David saw the dog."
+“David saw the dog.”

 However, other word orders are possible for emphasis or in specific constructions:

 **Kalba xzele Dawid.** (OVS)
-"It was the dog that David saw."
+“It was the dog that David saw.”

 **Xzele Dawid kalba.** (VSO)
-"David saw the dog." (with focus on the action)
+“David saw the dog.” (with focus on the action)

 ### Agreement

 Verbs agree with their subjects in person, number, and gender:

 **brata zəlla.**
-"The daughter went."
+“The daughter went.”

 **bnate zəllun.**
-"The daughters went."
+“The daughters went.”

 **ana k-azən.**
-"I go."
+“I go.”

 **axnan k-azax.**
-"We go."
+“We go.”

 ### Negation

 Negation is typically expressed with the particle **la** before the verb:

 **la zəlli.**
-"I didn't go."
+“I didn't go.”

 **la k-yəʿən.**
-"I don't know."
+“I don’t know.”

 In some dialects, a circumfix **la-...-la** is used for emphasis:

 **la-zəlli-la.**
-"I absolutely didn't go."
+“I absolutely didn't go.”

 ### Questions

 Yes/no questions are often formed by intonation alone:

 **zəllux?**
-"Did you go?"
+“Did you go?”

 Alternatively, some dialects use question particles:

 **ki zəllux?**
-"Did you go?"
+“Did you go?”

 Wh-questions use interrogative words:

 **mani zəlle?**
-"Who went?"
+“Who went?”

 **ema zəllux?**
-"Where did you go?"
+“Where did you go?”

 **qamu la-teli?**
-"Why didn't he come?"
+“Why didn't he come?”

 **eyma bet-atət?**
-"When will you come?"
+“When will you come?”

 ### Relative clauses

 Relative clauses are typically introduced by the particle **d-**:

 **gora d-xzeli ətmol**
-"The man whom I saw yesterday"
+“The man whom I saw yesterday”

 **beta d-bneli abuki**
-"The house that your father built"
+“The house that your father built”

 In some dialects, the relative particle may be omitted, especially in spoken language:

 **gora xzeli ətmol**
-"The man (whom) I saw yesterday"
+“The man (whom) I saw yesterday”

 ### Copular sentences

 In the present tense, copular sentences often use a zero copula:

 **Dawid raba.**
-"David (is) big."
+“David (is) big.”

 **Ana malləpana.**
-"I (am) a teacher."
+“I (am) a teacher.”

-In other tenses, forms of the verb **h-w-y** "to be" are used:
+In other tenses, forms of the verb **h-w-y** “to be” are used:

 **Dawid wewa raba.**
-"David was big."
+“David was big.”

 **Ana bet-hawən malləpana.**
-"I will be a teacher."
+“I will be a teacher.”

 ### Possession